uio-bmi/compairr/README.md

 For each of the two repertoire sets there must an input file of tab-separated values.
 The two input files are specified on the command line without any preceeding option letter.
+If only one filename is specified on the command line, or the same filename is specified twice, it is assumed that the set should be compared to itself.

 Each set can contain many repertoires (~1000) and each repertoire can contain many sequences (~100000).